Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 4. On the phone call, press the digit of the agent you want to connect to.
 5. Recieve the call on the client app, of the agent you asked to be connected to.

+### 3.4.
+Custom NCCO

+You are encouraged to explore more [NCCO capabilities](/voice/voice-api/ncco-reference), and update the sample NCCOs used above, by clicking on the `Custom` button.

 ## Wrap Up

-Congratulations! you have created your first contact center application!
+Congratulations!
+You now have a running contact center application!

 You have: